truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 When using the TrueNAS API concurrently, the `/etc/ctl.conf` file on the server can become invalid.
 There are sample scripts in the `contrib` directory to clean things up ie: copy the script to the server and directly and run - `./ctld-config-watchdog-db.sh | logger -t ctld-config-watchdog-db.sh &`.
 Please read the scripts and set the variables as appropriate for your server.
   - Ensure you have preemptively created portals, initiator groups, and authorizations
     - Make note of the respective IDs (the true ID may not reflect what is visible in the UI)
-    - IDs can be visible by clicking the the `Edit` link and finding the ID in the browser address bar
+    - You can make ID's visible by clicking the `Edit` link and finding the ID in the browser address bar
     - Alternately, use these commands to retrieve appropriate IDs:
       - `curl --header "Accept: application/json" --user root:<password> 'http(s)://<ip>/api/v2.0/iscsi/portal'`
       - `curl --header "Accept: application/json" --user root:<password> 'http(s)://<ip>/api/v2.0/iscsi/initiator'`